Skip to main content

 • UK Ancestry

 A person who has leave to enter or remain with a NRPF condition could be in breach of their immigration conditions if they claim a benefit that is a public fund when no exception applies or access local authority housing assistance.
-In some cases this could result in the Home Office curtailing (ending) their leave or refusing a future leave to remain application.
+In some cases this could result in the Home Office cancelling or curtailing (ending) their leave or refusing a future leave to remain application.

 Some people with limited leave to remain will have access to public funds.
 Find out who can access public funds.
 Additionally, some people who would normally be subject to a NRPF condition may not have this imposed, or can apply to the Home Office for a change of conditions to have their NRPF condition lifted, if they are destitute or at risk of imminent destitution.